pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 }
 ```

 An active screen handles inputs *before* its active components, which are determined in `compute_layout`.
-When handling inputs, a tuple containing both the event response and, optionally, the new route to push to the navigation stack.
+When handling inputs, a tuple containing both the event response and, optionally, the new route to push to the navigation stack, must be returned.

 A screen event response takes the following form: